OllieJones/sqlite-object-cache/README.md

 ### 1.5.7

 * Flush the cache immediately after any software installation or upgrade operation.
+* To eliminate state data delete all transients from the database on activation and deactivation.
-* Add a Help tab to the statistics display.
+* Add a Help tab and hyperlink to the statistics display.

 ### 1.5.6